gvwilson/sensibleadventures/maddy-roo/outline.md

 -   The lower corridor is cold instead of cool
 -   Emergency lights turn on automatically
-    -   Maddy waits to hear Patience's voice, but it doesn't come
+    -   Maddy waits to hear Patient's voice, but it doesn't come
 -   First stop is labeled "Armory #4", which makes her think of Dockety's arm
     -   But inside are canisters with caution labels
 -   Explores a bit until she finds another control room, empty and waiting